 History and Evolution of Virtual Reality

-Before we discuss the technological advancement in virtual reality, we have to describe what to be called virtual reality technology and what is not.
-In order to easily understand this, according to, the primary point of Virtual Reality (VR) is to trick the brain that something is real, even when it’s not.
-There are several examples of devices which are developed and helps to enhance our sense of reality, among the early devices that is famous 360-degree murals (panoramic painting) in early 18th centuries (Virtual Reality Society, n.d.), this is deeply rooted painted designs which creates illusion that we are present somewhere we are not, for example, battle of Borodino illustration.
+, according to, the primary point of Virtual Reality (VR) is to trick the brain that something is real, even when it’s not (cite source).
+There are several examples of devices which are developed and helps to enhance our sense of reality.
+Among the early devices t is the 360-degree murals (panoramic painting) in early 18th centuries (Virtual Reality Society, n.d.), this is deeply rooted painted designs which creates illusion that we are present somewhere we are not, for example, battle of Borodino illustration.
 Although it can be classified as VR, because part of the pillars of VR is, it must be interactive and the illustration is a “look but don’t touch” media.

-Fig. 1 Image source: Wikipedia.org
+Figure 2.1 Image source: Wikipedia.org (look for pictures in journals and not Wikipedia)

 Another major milestone in VR technology was Charles Wheatstone’s research in 1838 (Virtual Reality Society, n.d.).
 It demonstrated that brain process 2-Dimensional images from each eye in to 3-Dimensional object.
 With the use of the view-master stereoscope, someone can view side by side of the stereoscopic image and have sense of immersion and depth.
 It was primarily designed for virtual tourism and later patented in 1939 (Virtual Reality Society, n.d.).